 A regular fridge has different places for different items.
 Typically, it has several shelves for bigger and smaller items, one or two drawers for fruits and vegetables, and various compartments for bottles and cans in the door.
 Many models also come with a built-in freezer, an ice maker, or a water dispenser.

 The interior design of a wine fridge is more straightforward: It has only shelves to hold wine bottles.
-Usually, these shelves are adjustable for different bottle sizes, and they are built to fix bottles so they can’t roll around.
+Usually, these shelves are adjustable for different bottle sizes, and they are built to fix bottles so they cannot roll around.
 This design saves space and maximizes the fridge’s capacity.

 Freestanding vs. Built-In Wine Refrigerators

 Most wine fridges are freestanding.
-That means you can place them basically anywhere, where the conditions are favorable (more on the optimal location for a wine fridge later in this article).
+That means you can place them basically anywhere where the conditions are favorable (more on the optimal location for a wine fridge later in this article).
 They exist in all sizes, with capacities of less than 10 to several thousand bottles.

 In contrast to freestanding models, built-in wine fridges are designed to be put into a counter or cabinet.
 For this purpose, they have a special cooling system with a front ventilator.
 That takes away the necessity to have much free space around them.